DeonduPreez/fsdel/README.md

 This tool was created because I accidentally extracted a zip file into the wrong folder.
 It merged into all subdirectories and I'm too lazy to delete every file manually

+## I am open to any pull requests to improve this tool